plroit/Skyreach/README.md

 the source image to a new one.

 In order to use Skyreach effectively one must know the structure and layout of a JP2 image.
-Fortunately, these topics are covered in a set of attached wiki articles.
+Fortunately, these topics are covered in an attached wiki article [Introduction to JPEG2000 Structure and Layout] (https://github.com/plroit/Skyreach/wiki/Introduction-to-JPEG2000-Structure-and-Layout)

 Skyreach includes a query functionality that enables quering an existing image, for example, to query for a reduced resolution subset, or